AdesisNetlife/yawds/README.md

 - Great isolation from the OS
 - Support for environment updates with keeping all the user stuff
 - Support both 32 and 64 bits OS
-- Support Windows XP or greater
+- Support Windows XP/Server 2003 or greater
 - Easy to use from continous integration servers and deployment environments

 ## Installation